kkonczak/TeaMan/README.md

 ## Features
 * Create calendars and tasks
 * Create new task statuses and task types and assign it to tasks
-* Show tasks in many views
+* Show tasks in many views (task view, calendar view etc.)

 ## Project goals
 * Use advanced features of WPF Framework (custom controls, custom theming of miscellaneous controls, value converters etc.)